Koskotas scandal: Bank of Crete

 On 3 July 1979, Koskotas joined the Bank of Crete's financial administration department, which consisted of the accounting and computing sections.
 He was rapidly promoted to different positions, gaining access to the inner parts of the bank.
 From 18 July 1980 onwards, Koskotas started misappropriating large amounts of the bank's money in his accounts; some of the embezzled money was used to buy shares of the Bank of Crete, primarily from the major shareholder at the time, Ioannis Karras.
 Increasingly, he could change personnel with loyal people and execute his directives without question.
 By 18 January 1985, Koskotas had gained complete control of the Bank by becoming President of the Bank's board and executive director of the Bank.
 Between 1984 and 1989, Koskotas tripled the number of Bank of Crete branches both in Greece and abroad while also making significant acquisitions, including the historic and luxurious Hotel Grande Bretagne, located near the Parliament.
 The rapid accumulation of wealth and its display caught the attention of the press, which dubbed him the "Donald Trump of Greece."

 Mass media empire

 In 1982, Koskotas founded the mass media company 'Grammi' (Γραμμή) and became chairman of the board in the following year.
-He had complete control of the company shortly after forcing the founding members and major shareholders to withdraw.
+He had complete control of the company shortly after, forcing the founding members and major shareholders to withdraw.
 He created SKY 100.4 radio station, which would later evolve into Skai Group.
 Koskotas continued to strengthen his influence in the Greek media by acquiring the two largest conservative newspapers, Kathimerini from Helen Vlachos in May 1987 and Vradyni in June 1988.
-Both newspapers had been critical of Papandreou's policies until their acquisition from Koskotas.
+Both newspapers had been critical of Papandreou's policies until their acquisition by Koskotas.
 Effectively, Koskotas had embezzled substantial amounts from the bank's clients and used them to build a mass media empire that exclusively supported PASOK.